why NVIDIA Corporation [NVDA] is a Good Choice for Investors After New Price Target of $200.56

-NVIDIA Corporation [NASDAQ: NVDA] slipped around -1.65 points on Tuesday, while shares priced at $217.93 at the close of the session, down -0.75%.
-The company report on August 24, 2021 that Global Availability of NVIDIA AI Enterprise Makes AI Accessible for Every Industry.
+NVIDIA Corporation [NASDAQ: NVDA] jumped around 5.68 points on Friday, while shares priced at $226.36 at the close of the session, up 2.57%.
+The company report on August 25, 2021 that NVIDIA Turbocharges Extreme-Scale AI for Argonne National Laboratory’s Polaris Supercomputer.

-NVIDIA Software Gives Hundreds of Thousands of Enterprises Worldwide Ability to Run AI on VMware vSphere and Industry-Standard Servers.
+Largest GPU-Powered Supercomputer for U.S. Department of Energy’s Argonne Lab Will Enable Scientific Breakthroughs in Era of Exascale AI.

-NVIDIA announced the availability of NVIDIA AI Enterprise, a comprehensive software suite of AI tools and frameworks that enables the hundreds of thousands of companies running VMware vSphere to virtualize AI workloads on NVIDIA-Certified Systems™.
+The largest GPU-based supercomputer at the U.S. Department of Energy’s Argonne National Laboratory will run on NVIDIA’s accelerated computing platform, the company announced.

 What do top market gurus say about NVIDIA Corporation [NVDA]?